 - who travel for the holiday

 I am going to hazard a guess here by saying that Nigerians do not have a culture of holiday travels to other parts of Nigeria that are not their hometown, (until we go to London or America we haven’t traveled …).
 When we do go to our hometowns, we are going to our family homes, or likely staying with a relative *sorry no opinion poll was taken to arrive at that conclusion.
-What the above therefore means is that these type of travelers will not make up a significant percentage of Hotels.ng’s customer segment.
+What the above therefore means is that these types of travelers will not make up a significant percentage of Hotels.ng’s customer segment.
 Business travelers and people who travel for events/functions will make up the bulk of their traveler segment.

 2. Value Proposition

 Hotels.ng offers great value propositions to both sides of its customer segments.
-Below are a few of these value:
+Below are a few of these values:

 ⇒ Accommodation providers enjoy: